Patient Costs and Physicians' Information

 Issue Date

-Health insurance plans in the U.S. increasingly use price mechanisms to steer demand for prescription drugs.
-The effectiveness of these incentives, however, depends both on physicians' price sensitivity and their knowledge of patient prices.
-We develop a moment inequality model that allows researchers to identify agents' preferences without fully specifying their information.
-Applying this model to diabetes care, we find that physicians lack detailed price information and are more price-elastic than full-information models imply.
-We predict that providing physicians detailed information on prices at the point of prescribing can save patients 12-23% of their out-of-pocket costs for diabetes treatment.
+Health plans in the U.S. increasingly use cost-sharing to steer demand for prescription drugs.
+However, the effectiveness of these incentives depends both on physicians’ price sensitivity and their knowledge of patient costs.
+We employ a moment inequality model to identify physician preferences without fully specifying their information.
+Applying this model to diabetes care, we find that physicians generally lack detailed price information and are more price sensitive than full-information models imply.
+We also identify substantial heterogeneity in preferences and information by physician training, suggesting a benefit from targeted information interventions.